Contemporary-Physicslab/TN2985/chapters/Experiment 2/Spectral_lines.md

 ```

 In {numref}`fig:plane_to_source` a plane wave falls on the screen from the left side.
 The light that falls in the hole, emits spherically propagating waves according to the Huygens principle.
 If the size of the hole is of the same order as the wavelength, most of the light is diffracted.
 To see a demonstration with a tank filled with water, look up 'ripple tank diffraction' on YouTube.
-In Fig. 32.33 (c) of Wolfson {cite}`wolfson2007essential` you can also see how the intensity of the light.
+In Fig. 32.33 (c) of {cite}`wolfson2007essential` you can also see how the intensity of the light.

 ```{figure} /figures/Spectral/figuur6.png
 :width: 80%